Блог

 • Duration: 4 hours

-• Gear: snorkel set, fins, buoyancy vest (provided by operator)
+• Gear: snorkel set, flippers, buoyancy aid (provided by operator)

 • Services: boat transfer, safety briefing, light refreshments